zhei-n/wsl-batchscript/README.md

 # wsl-batchscript

-*Windows batch file designed to simplify the installation, management, and backup/restore of Windows Subsystem for Linux (WSL) distributions*
+*Windows installation, management, and backup/restore of Windows Subsystem for Linux (WSL) distributions*
-*welp just lazy thing installing wsl*

 - Download and Save the Script
 - Save the content as WSL-Tool.bat on your Windows machine.
 - Run as Administrator